ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

     "ResearcherStatus" represents the Registered Access Bona Fide researcher status.

--   For the purposes of enforcing its policies for access, a Claim Clearinghouse evaluating the `value` field MUST:
+-   For the purposes of enforcing its policies for access, a Passport Clearinghouse evaluating the `value` field MUST:

     -   Validate URL strings as per the [URL Field](#url-fields)